mmcmahon13/paper-notes/notes/CNN_sentence_modelling.md

 ### Visualizing Feature Detectors
 * they visualize the top five 7-grams at four feature detectors in first layer of network

+## NOTES:
+*I don't understand the Time-Delay networks at all, might have to look those up somewhere else?*